LODSContent/ChallengeLabs_Resources/ARMTemplates/CreateBastionHost/readme.md

 This template will deploy a bastion host into an existing virtual network.

 A bastion host provides secure RDP or SSH access to Azure Virtual Machines (VMs).
-With a bastion host, you can access the Azure VM through the Azure Portal.
-Direct RDP or SSH access from Internet hosts is not allowed.
+With a bastion host, you can securely gain remote access to Azure VMs through the Azure Portal.
+Direct RDP or SSH access to the Azure VMs from Internet hosts is not permitted when you configure a bastion host in the same virtual network as the Azure VMs.

 Deploy the bastion host into a virtual network that has Azure VMs you want to protect from brute-force and dictionary password attacks and unauthorized access.